loremipsumdonec/optimizely-testframework/posts/create_a_test_framework/create_a_test_framework_part_2.md

 }
 ```

 The code below creates a new instance of `NoneWebContextHostingEnvironment` and registers it on ` EPiServer.Web.Hosting.GenericHostingEnvironment.Instance`.
-When you run the code, you will get a new error message that I think most Episerver developers has seen.

 ```csharp
 private string GetWebConfig()